Bengal1/MIPS-32-bits-Micro-Processor/README.md

 # Simple-MIPS-32-bits-Micro-Processor
 In this repository I have implement in *Verilog* a reduced version of MIPS 32-bit processor, and my references to MIPS will be for 32-bit technology.
 This implementation is of a *SIngle Cycle MIPS Processor* which means that pipelining is not implemented here, although I have noted the stages in the code.
-\nMIPS (Microprocessor without Interlocked Pipelined Stages) is a family of reduced instruction set computer (RISC) instruction set architectures (ISA) developed by MIPS Computer Systems, now MIPS Technologies.
+<br />MIPS (Microprocessor without Interlocked Pipelined Stages) is a family of reduced instruction set computer (RISC) instruction set architectures (ISA) developed by MIPS Computer Systems, now MIPS Technologies.
 ## MIPS Instruction Set Architecture (ISA)
 Instruction Set Architecture (ISA) is the set of instructions that a computer processor can understand and execute.
 These instructions define the operations that the processor can perform, such as arithmetic, logical operations, data movement, etc.